<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <category><![CDATA[Uncategorized]]></category>

-<guid isPermaLink="false">https://timmarongroup.com/?p=1341</guid>
+<guid isPermaLink="false">https://timmarongroup.com/?p=1431</guid>

-<p>The post <a href="https://timmarongroup.com/wishing-a-happy-2026-to-all-timmaron-clients-and-friends/">Wishing a Happy 2026 to All Timmaron Clients and Friends!</a> appeared first on <a href="https://timmarongroup.com">Timmaron Group</a>.</p>
+<p>The post <a href="https://timmarongroup.com/ai-leaders-converge-for-major-confab/">AI Leaders Converge for Major Confab</a> appeared first on <a href="https://timmarongroup.com">Timmaron Group</a>.</p>

 ]]></description>